ngmaclaren/sdn/README.md

 Version 0.2-1 introduces a breaking change: the default models, which I used in several projects, have been switched from adjacency matrix to adjacency list computation.
 The new version should be much faster.

+Version 0.2-2 adds evolutionary dynamics based on Allen et al. (2017) "Evolutionary dynamics on any population structure" <https://doi.org/10.1038/nature21723>.
+The main function is called `ede()`.

 ## Models

 Recently updated to include models from [Barzon et al. 2024](https://github.com/gbarzon/jacobian_geometry), but check parameter values and ranges to confirm desired behavior.
 Code for new models is in `./R/barzon-dynamics.R`.
 Other models can be found in `./R/models.R` and `./R/normal-forms.R`.